 By Laura Antolin, Children’s Outreach Librarian

 Summer reading loss accounts for about 80 percent of the reading achievement gap.
-The 2010 study conducted by Dominican University is the classic set of data supporting libraries’ summer reading programs.
+The 2010 study conducted by Dominican University is the classic set of data supporting programs that encourage reading over the summer.
 The study showed students who participated in summer reading programs both scored higher and made gains the following autumn in reading achievement tests, a traditional measure of literacy.

 Literacy goes beyond reading to writing, research, understanding technology, critical thinking, STEM, nurturing creativity, and problem solving.

-For the last decade, the research has shown that summer reading that provides access to lots of books and choice has the most impact.
-“Summer Learning should focus on pleasure seeking and leisure reading rather than reading skill development,” – just the kind of reading that the library’s broad collection is best positioned to provide.
+For the last decade, the research has shown that summer learning that provides access to lots of books and choice has the most impact.
+“Summer learning should focus on pleasure seeking and leisure reading rather than reading skill development,” – just the kind of reading that the Library’s broad collection is best positioned to provide.
 Our children’s librarians have the depth of knowledge to help children discover new books and authors, expand their horizons and keep them reading.

 Laura Antolin has been at the Evanston Public Library since 2002 and has held the title of Children’s Outreach Librarian since 2014.
 She earned a Bachelor’s in Creative Writing/English from Northwestern University in 1979 and a Master’s in Library Science from the University of Chicago in 1985.
 The Library was founded in 1873 and serves a highly diverse and evolving community.
 More than 1,600 people use its resources and services every day.